June 29th – July 30th

 Summer Stretch 2020 will begin on June 29th and end on July 30th.
-Students attend three days a week (Monday, Tuesday, Thursday) from 9:00 AM – 2:20 PM, on the University of Washington Seattle campus.
+Students attend three days a week (Monday, Tuesday, Thursday) from 9:00 AM – 2:20 PM.
+Please note that due to COVID-19, Summer 2020 courses will now be delivered in an online format.
 Classes are small and instructors are all specialists in their field.
 Students must be committed to a substantial homework load; courses are graded and final transcripts are provided.

 If students would like school credit for their Summer Stretch course, they MUST obtain permission from their school counselor or principal in advance; the Robinson Center does not grant high school credit for Stretch courses.
 It is the decision of each individual school and district as to whether a Summer Stretch course qualifies for school credit/placement.

 Registration for Summer Stretch 2020 will begin at 4:00 PM on Sunday, February 2nd and close at 5:00 PM on June 1st.
 Students must currently be in the 7th-10th grades (the 2019-2020 school year) when they register.
 Not all classes are open to all grades.
 Because classes tend to fill quickly, students may choose up to three of their top course preferences during registration.
 However, students are only accepted into one class.

 Applicants need to complete the online application and submit appropriate documentation to qualify for admission to the program.
 Applications are only considered complete after documentation has been submitted.

 Pathways to Qualify for a Summer Stretch Math Class